-But, on to my point – ever have one of those days when you’re just grumpy and you can’t figure out why?
+Which brings me to my point.
+Have you ever had one of those days when you’re just grumpy and you can’t figure out why?

 I had that day on Monday.
-I didn’t really understand why all I wanted to do was sit in my room in the quiet at the end of the day and have no one talk to me.
+I didn’t really understand why all I wanted to do was sit in my room in the quiet at the end of the day and have no one talk to me, except maybe a bag of chocolate chips cookies.
 After all the talking I do about needing more social interaction in my day, here I was hiding out from everyone.

-It wasn’t even a bad day, I was just done with everyone by the end.
-But, I couldn’t really pinpoint why I was grumpy.
+I wasn’t even having a particularly bad day, I was just done with everyone by the end of it, I just couldn’t pinpoint why I was grumpy.

 Everyone was bugging me, I just wanted to be left alone.
 I asked myself several times why I was so grumpy and I kept answering (to myself), “I don’t know.”